azizanhaniff/DotNet-Microservices-LJ/README.md

 * To get list of deployments: `kubectl get deployments`.
 * To get list of pods: `kubectl get pods`.
 * To get list of services: `kubectl get services`.
+  - If there's a NodePort-typed service, communicate by checking the assigned port.
+    - `8080:32626/TCP` means that you can communicate with the Platforms API Controller route with `http://localhost:32626/api/platforms`.
 * To get logs of a pod: `kubectl logs app-pod`.
+* To restart a deployment: `kubectl rollout restart deployment platforms-depl`.

 ## Part 4 - Starting Our 2nd Service